-Standard round trip fare (in December 2016) is about £40 for an open return ticket - in other words a round trip ticket without a specific return trip booked.
 Book for a specific time and you can save quite a lot.
-An advance purchase, return ticket can be had for as little as £4 each way when booked online for a specific time.
+An advance purchase, return ticket can save you a lot each way when booked online for a specific time.

 Birmingham is 119 miles northwest of London, via the M1 and M6 motorways.
-It takes at least 2hr 30min to drive when there is no traffic and fuel in the UK is expensive—probably about twice what you are used to in North America.
+It takes at least 2 hours 30 minutes to drive when there is no traffic and fuel in the UK is expensive—probably about twice what you are used to in North America.

 If you are new to driving in the UK, think twice before hopping in a car to drive to Birmingham.
 The city's position at the hub of a number of important motorway routes, as well as the pattern of development of its downtown area in the 1960s and 1970s, make it a difficult place to drive—even for UK drivers who are used to driving on the left.

 Trains or buses are a better option for visitors and, once you arrive, the city's local transportation is excellent.